odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 with lots of records in the map: 0.014ms
 ```

-WHOA, there's the cost of picking the right hashing function -- fast enough that
+Whoa!
+There's the cost of picking the right hashing function -- fast enough that
 it doesn't slow our execution down on its own, and good enough that it doesn't produce a lot
 of collisions.